 "We will not stand for trampling our rights further than they've already been.
 We are trying to create a safe haven to protect law-abiding citizens from the tyranny of an overreaching government."

-Also on Monday, June 17th, Carter County will be holding its vote to become a Second Amendment Sanctuary County.
+Also on Monday, June 17th, Carter County planned to hold its vote to become a Second Amendment Sanctuary County.
 Commissioner Mike Hill introduced the resolution Thursday at a subcommittee meeting, where it passed that panel unanimously.
 The measure was requested by a constituent who had asked Commissioner Hill to do the same in their county.

 He later remarked to a local news outlet,